 It’s easy to blame others for missteps and inconveniences, but they are the ones that you chose to work with, trained and allowed their actions to exist.
 If you place more time on being a better boss and CEO first, and then put forth well-thought out policies and procedures to train others on, then it comes down to holding them accountable.
 Unfortunately, too many physical therapy practices are so busy running the day to day functions of being productive and getting work done, that they are not proficient at working on their practice policies and procedures or on standardizing systems of operations.
 This gives your team better clarity and certainty so they can get their jobs done.
 Giving this direction and confidence to others goes a long way towards building your team and company culture.

 Frustration from the owner comes from not knowing.
-The more myster, the more frustration they will have.

 Be responsible for your own daily schedule.
 Be on time and always do what you say you’re going to do.
-Stick to your work schedule to remain on task.

 Never stop answering the question to your staff of where the practice is going.